Stocks gain ground on Wall Street, oil prices ease lower

 Stocks rose in afternoon trading on Wall Street Tuesday and oil prices eased back as investors remain focused on the outlook for inflation.

-Banks helped lead the gains as bond yields continued rising.
+Banks helped send the market higher as bond yields continued rising.
 Higher bond yields allow banks to charge more lucrative interest on loans.
-The yield on the 10-year Treasury rose to 2.37% from 2.30% late Monday.
-Bank of America rose 2.5% and JPMorgan Chase gained 2.2%.
+The yield on the 10-year Treasury rose to 2.38% from 2.30% late Monday.
+Bank of America rose 2.8% and JPMorgan Chase gained 2%.

-Technology stocks and retailers also gained ground.
-Nike rose 2.9% after reporting surprisingly good third-quarter financial results.
-Energy stocks slipped as oil prices fell.
-U.S. benchmark crude oil fell 1.5%.
-European markets were higher and Asian markets closed higher overnight
+Communications and technology stocks also drove a big share of the gains in the S&P 500, as did companies that rely on consumer spending.
+Twitter rose 2.9% and Apple gained 2.2%.
+Nike added 2.6% after reporting surprisingly good third-quarter financial results.
+Energy stocks slipped as oil prices declined.

+The price of U.S. benchmark crude oil fell 0.3% to settle at $111.76 per barrel, while Brent, the international standard, slipped 0.1% to settle at $115.48 per barrel.
+European markets rose broadly, while Asian markets closed higher overnight.

 The broad gains follow a day of choppy trading after Federal Reserve Chair Jerome Powell said the central bank was prepared to move more aggressively in raising interest rates in its fight against inflation, if it needed to.
 Powell said the Fed would raise its benchmark short-term interest rate by a half-point at multiple Fed meetings, if necessary.